Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Introduction

-\IEEEPARstart{T}{he} task of anomaly detection in a broad sense corresponds to searching for patterns which considerably deviate from some concept of normality.
-What is normal and what is a deviation might be very subtile and strongly depends on the application.
-The existing detection algorithms \cite{ScholkopfPSSW01, RuffGDSVBMK18, HaselmannGT18, BergmannLFSS19, LSR, BergmannFSS20, VenkataramananP20, SchleglSWSL17, NapoletanoPS18, texture2016, LiuLZKWBRC20} typically assume that we only have access to the normal data while the anomalous examples are very scarce and are usually used to tune the hyperparameters of a model.
-The prevalent direction of research was focusing on so-called one-class classifiers \cite{ScholkopfPSSW01, TaxD04} which aim at learning a tight decision boundary around the normal data and define a distance-based anomaly score relative to the center of the training data.
-The success of this approach depends on the availability of pre-trained features and usually allows for detection of outliers only which strongly deviate from the normal structure.
-In practice, however, we usually are interested in more subtile deviations which require a good representation of the data manifold.
-The same applies to the combined approach based on training deep neural networks directly with the one-class objective \cite{RuffGDSVBMK18, ChongRKB20, HuFKTO21}.
-Although this objective forces the network to concentrate the training data in a small region in the feature space, there is no guarantee that anomalous examples unseen during training will be mapped to a different location outside of the decision boundary.
+The one-class classifiers \cite{ScholkopfPSSW01, TaxD04}, for example, aim at learning a tight decision boundary around the normal examples in the feature space and define a distance-based anomaly score relative to the center of the training data.
+The success of this approach strongly depends on the availability of suitable features.
+Therefore, it usually allows for detection of outliers only, which greatly deviate from the normal structure.
+In practice, however, we are often interested in more subtle deviations, which require a good representation of the data manifold.
+The same applies to the combined approach based on training deep neural networks (DNNs) directly with the one-class objective \cite{RuffGDSVBMK18, ChongRKB20, HuFKTO21}.
+Although this objective encourages the network to concentrate the training data in a small region in the feature space, there is no explicit motivation for anomalous examples to be mapped outside of the decision boundary.
 In other words, the one-class objective gives preference to models, which map its input domain to a narrower region and does not explicitly focus on separating anomalous examples from the normal data.